nomath4u/radiusnetworks.github.io/ibeacon/android/pro/battery_manager.md

 ####How it works

 The battery manager automatically slows down the Bluetooth LE scan rate when your app is in the background.
 By default, it does a 30 second scan once every five minutes -- similar to the way iOS behaves when an app is not Ranging for iBeacons in the foreground.
 But unlike iOS, the details are completely transparent and completely configurable.
-You can reduce the background scan frequency further to save even more power, or increase it to make your app more reponsive -- it all depends on your requirements!
+You can reduce the background scan frequency further to save even more power, or increase it to make your app more responsive -- it all depends on your requirements!

 ####How much does it save?